Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Methodology

 \subsubsection{Contribution Encoder}

 After disentangling the popularity influences, the remaining citation increment can serve as the genuine contribution.
-To further encourage distinct encoding of various aspects for better approximation of contribution, we apply an orthogonal regularization $\mathcal{L}_{ort}$ for each pair of perspectives:
+To further encourage distinct encoding of various aspects for better approximation of its contribution, we apply the orthogonal regularization $\mathcal{L}_{ort}$ for each pair of perspectives:

 where $\| \cdot \|$ is L2-norm, $v1$ and $v2$ are each pair of three perspectives.